-EHSD will actively oversee implementation and delivery of services provided by agency(ies) awarded contract(s) through this RFP.
-In addition, the FACT Committee will conduct periodic contract monitoring visits to awarded agencies.
-At a minimum, for program monitoring and evaluation, the agency(ies) will be expected to:
+- A. EHSD will actively oversee implementation and delivery of services provided by organization(s) awarded contract(s) through this RFP.
+In addition, the FACT Committee will conduct annual contract monitoring visits to awarded agencies, additional contract monitoring visits may occur if warranted.
+At a minimum, for program monitoring and evaluation, the awarded organization(s) will be expected to: - 1.
+Perform all services without material deviation from an agreed-upon Service Plan. - 2.
+Maintain adequate records of service provision to document compliance with Service Plan and complete any forms supplied by EHSD. - Maintain documentation/record keeping: - i.
+As required by CDSS, collect, measure, and provide a year-end program report using OCAP's Service Activity and Funding Stream Touchpoint Template (Appendix 9.3) which includes, but is not limited to, outreach activities, unduplicated participant race/ethnicity, unduplicated participant service counts, and measurable outcomes achieved. - ii.
+Gather statistical data for measuring progress on performance outcomes and goals and communicate to CFS.

-• Perform all services without material deviation from an agreed-upon Service Plan.
+- iii.
+Organize supporting program documentation and ability to share information with EHSD and/or the FACT Committee when requested, using the EHSD approved method of information sharing. - iv.
+Submit monthly billings to the county with monthly statistical reports tying back services provided and population served, as well as, complete and submit a mid-year report summary of services provided, year-end report summary, case log reports, and other information as requested from EHSD. - B. Provide data for youth and family demographics served under the agreement, such as number of youth served, number of relatives identified, number of resource family approval assessments, number started, number completed, number approved, etc. - C. Cooperate with the collection of other fiscal/administrative/service data as requested by EHSD, which may require active collaboration and cooperation with other agencies providing similar services. - D. Utilize a web-based database and data reporting tools (minimum Excel format), to input service activities and other program related tasks and deliverables. - E. Program monitoring by agency and county will include a collaborative review of client eligibility and progress, as well as a review of documentation reflecting progress toward meeting services and outcome objectives. - F. Fiscal monitoring may include review of agency budget, cost allocation plan and procedures, audited financial statements, fiscal policy manual, supporting documentation for selected invoices, and any other related fiscal data that County may request. - G. Ensure all known instances of child abuse or neglect are reported to a Child Protective agency as defined in Penal Code section 11165.7.
+This responsibility shall include: - A requirement that all employees, consultants or agents performing services under this Contract who are required by the Penal Code Section 111165.7 to report child abuse or neglect, sign a statement that he or she knows of the reporting requirements and will comply with them. - ii.
+Establishing procedures to ensure reporting even when employees, consultants or agents who are not required to report child abuse under Penal Code 11165.7 gain knowledge of, or reasonably suspect that a child has been a victim of abuse or neglect.

-- Maintain adequate records of service provision to document compliance with Service Plan and complete any forms supplied by EHSD. - Maintain Documentation/record keeping: - As required by CDSS, collect, measure, and provide a year-end program report using OCAP's Service Activity and Funding Stream Touchpoint Template (Addendum XIII) which includes, but is not limited to, outreach activities, unduplicated participant race/ethnicity, unduplicated participant service counts, and measurable outcomes achieved. - Gather statistical data for measuring progress on performance outcomes and goals and communicate to CFS. - Organize supporting program documentation and ability to share information with EHSD and/or the FACT Committee when requested, using the EHSD approved method of information sharing.\ - Submit monthly billings to the county with monthly statistical reports tying back services provided and population served, as well as, complete and submit a mid-year report summary of services provided, year-end report summary, case log reports, and other information as requested from EHSD. - Provide data for youth and family demographics served under the agreement, such as number of youth served, number of relatives identified, number of resource family approval assessments, number started, number completed, number approved, etc. - Cooperate with the collection of other fiscal/administrative/service data as requested by EHSD, which may require active collaboration and cooperation with other agencies providing similar services. - Utilize a web-based database and data reporting tools (minimum Excel format), to input service activities and other program related tasks and deliverables. - Program monitoring by agency and county will include a collaborative review of client eligibility and progress, as well as a review of documentation reflecting progress toward meeting services and outcome objectives. - Fiscal monitoring may include review of agency budget, cost allocation plan and procedures, audited financial statements, fiscal policy manual, supporting documentation for selected invoices, and any other related fiscal data that County may request. - Ensure all known instances of child abuse or neglect are reported to a Child Protective agency as defined in Penal Code section 11165.7.
-This responsibility shall include: - A requirement that all employees, consultants or agents performing services under this Contract who are required by the Penal Code Section 111165.7 to report child abuse or neglect, sign a statement that he or she knows of the reporting requirements and will comply with them.
+H. Upon contract award, EHSD will:

-- Establishing procedures to ensure reporting even when employees, consultants or agents who are not required to report child abuse under Penal Code 11165.7 gain knowledge of, or reasonably suspect that a child has been a victim of abuse or neglect. - Upon contract award, EHSD will: - Provide information to the Contractor concerning additional State or County requirements not provided herein; and - Provide technical assistance to the Contractor, as requested, to help support program goals.
+Provide information to the Contractor concerning additional State or County requirements not provided herein; and ii.
+Provide technical assistance to the Contractor, as requested, to help support program goals.